baking-bad/tezos-unity-game/DOCUMENTATION.md

 will be spawned depend on current threat value (#3).
 There's a certain chance of falling out some drop after killing a
 mob: additional HP, armor and various ammo.
 Additionally to common creeps at every 10 waves Boss will be spawned - mega creep with increased HP, current level of which you can see on #2. Аfter killing a boss, there's a chance on drop another more powerful weapons and NFT.
-NFT drop chance increasing linearly from 1% on first boss to 3.9% on last boss.
 All NFT's are [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) tokens and has their own different drop chances, because all of them can enhance player in-game stats.
 For example Armor increases max HP level by 10%.
 Here is the full list of all available NFT's with their drop chances: